SC's unusual way of picking college boards draws scrutiny, senators told

-COLUMBIA — South Carolina politicians picking university trustees and having a governor lead college boards invites scrutiny from accreditors worried about outside influences on university decisions, experts told a state Senate panel Thursday.
+COLUMBIA — South Carolina politicians picking university trustees and having a governor-lead college boards invites scrutiny from accrediting agencies worried about outside influences on university decisions, experts told a state Senate panel Thursday.

 Because state politicians play a role in college board governance "much more directly in South Carolina than in any other state," trustees feel beholden to the lawmakers who elect and back them, former association president Richard Legon testified.